CPSECapstone/webrew/docs/environment_directions.md

 ### Before configuring the project...

+#### Platform and IDEs

++ While following the instructions below, be sure to install software of platform-specific version.
+(Windows/Linux/MacOS)
++ The following setup does not depend on any IDEs or code editors.
+However, it's suggested to have the `prettier` and `eslint` at hand.
+This will ensure uniform coding style and good code quality.

+#### AWS

 1. Download the AWS CLI version 2, follow the instructions in the docs for your specific operating system. [[Installing, updating, and uninstalling the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

 2. Configure your default profile to be used in the AWS CLI.